gitlabhq/gitlabhq/doc/administration/high_availability/gitlab.md

     ```

     > **Note:** To maintain uniformity of links across HA clusters, the `external_url`
-    on the master as well as all secondary application servers should point to the
+    on the first application server as well as the additional application
-    eventual url that users will use to access GitLab.
-In a typical HA setup,
+    servers should point to the external url that users will use to access GitLab.
-    this will be the url of the load balancer which will route traffic to all
+    In a typical HA setup, this will be the url of the load balancer which will
-    GitLab application servers in the HA cluster.
+    route traffic to all GitLab application servers in the HA cluster.

 1. Run `sudo gitlab-ctl reconfigure` to compile the configuration.

-## Primary GitLab application server
+## First GitLab application server

 As a final step, run the setup rake task on the first GitLab application server.
 It is not necessary to run this on additional application servers.